 In our last blog, we discussed key strategies for accommodating employees with ADHD.
 To continue our Accommodating Invisible Disabilities Series, we will be discussing ways to accommodate employees with autism spectrum disorder (ASD).

 Many employees who have been diagnosed with an invisible disability may feel that they need to hide their condition to appear unproblematic.
-However, many employees with invisible disabilities can improve their productivity and feel more comfortable with the right workplace accommodations.
+However, employees with invisible disabilities can improve their productivity and feel more comfortable with the right workplace accommodations.
 These accommodations often cost very little – or even nothing at all – so there are many benefits to fostering a culture of inclusivity and encouraging workers to request accommodations.
 In 2021, Google Cloud even launched an Autism Career Program to strengthen and diversify their workforce.

 In this blog, we’ll explore the ins and outs of autism spectrum disorder, and why those with ASD can be loyal, innovative, and highly productive employees.
 We’ll also take a look at some ways organizations can accommodate and support them.

 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that causes differences in the brain.
-According to the Centers for Disease Control and Prevention (CDC), over 5.4 millions adults in the United States have ASD, making up more than 2% of the population.
+According to the Centers for Disease Control and Prevention (CDC), over 5.4 million adults in the United States have ASD, making up more than 2% of the population.
 Those with severe forms of ASD are often diagnosed early in life.
 However, other individuals on the spectrum may not be diagnosed until they are much older.

 Some of the signs of ASD in working adults often include: